 Isle of Coll - Wildflowers

 A wide variety of different wildflowers can be seen from May to September.
 The best months are June and July.
 However, it is not possible to see all of them on one visit.
-The best chance of great weather is usually from April to the beginning of July.
-From mid-July to August there is a higher chance for rain.
+The best chance for pleasant weather is usually from April to the beginning of July.
+From mid-July to August it rains more frequently.